What Gum Does Protein Powder Have and Why?

 Gums tend to cause digestive issues for several reasons, including:

-- High fiber content: Many gums are high in dietary fiber.
+- High Fiber Content: Many gums are high in dietary fiber.
 Fiber, particularly insoluble fiber, is fermented by bacteria in your gut, which can cause bloating, flatulence, and stomach pain, especially for those not used to a high-fiber diet.

-- Increased water retention: Gums can draw water into your colon, leading to softer stools and diarrhea in sensitive individuals.
+- Increased Water Retention: Gums can draw water into your colon, leading to softer stools and diarrhea in sensitive individuals.

-Moreover, the amount of gum consumed, the frequency of consumption, and individual differences in gut health can all influence the occurrence and intensity of side effects.
+It is important to note the amount of gum consumed, the frequency of consumption, and individual differences in gut health can all influence the occurrence and intensity of side effects.

-Here is a list of the most common food additives in protein supplements:
+⚠️ Here is a list of the most common food additives in protein supplements:

 - acacia fiber